 - Thursday, Friday, and Saturday from 8:30 a.m. to 5 p.m.

 - Sunday from 8:30 a.m. to noon

 The in-person coursework will both introduce the semester’s work and focus direct instruction on the courses being taught that semester.
-The remainder of the coursework will be done online through Blackboard and using Google tools, including occasional video conferences with classmates and professors via Google Hangout.
+The remainder of the coursework will be done online through Canvas and using Google tools, including occasional video conferences with classmates and professors via Google Hangout.